-Some students wanting to work while taking online classes are able to find jobs that mesh with what they are learning.
-For example, nursing students may be able to work as CNAs, or business students might land managerial roles in the food management or hospitality industries.
-These jobs solidify what students are learning in class, help them put new knowledge to work right away and could help them with future projects and papers for classes.
+Some students want to work while taking online classes and are able to find jobs that mesh with what learn.
+For example, nursing students may be able to work as CNAs.
+Or, business students might land managerial roles in the food management or hospitality industries.
+These jobs solidify what students are learning in class.
+Additionally, they help put new knowledge to work right away and could help them with future projects and papers for classes.

-With a life that is so full of online classes and work, it can be difficult to look beyond these daily demands to other parts of one’s life.
+With days full of school and work, it is difficult to look beyond daily demands to other parts of life.
 For example, family and social needs often fall by the wayside during these hectic times.
-However, a solid support system can help students maintain their calm in times of crisis, look beyond the moment to the hope of the future and destress after long or grueling days.
+However, a solid support system can help students maintain their calm in times of crisis.
+So, look beyond the moment to the hope of the future and destress after long or grueling days.

 7. Take Time Away from Work and Classes

 In addition to a good support system, individuals must also remember that they are much more than employees or students.
 They are unique people who have much to offer the world.
 Their own mental and physical health must matter to them if they want to achieve long-term success in life.